aiPerceptron/Scikitlearn_KNN_Classiification_Star/README.md

 In the star dataset, there are 6 types of stars; Red Dwarf, Brown Dwarf, White Dwarf, Main Sequence, SuperGiants, and HyperGiants.
 There are also a 6 properties of stars; absolute temperature, relative luminosity, relative radius, absolute magnitude, star color, and spectral class.

 For the algorithm, I am using KNN (KNearestNeighbors).
-This algorithm uses the characteristics of the mystery item you're trying to find out, and pinpoints its location on a graph, with a ton of other items, which have varying characteristics.
-Then, it draws a circle around the mystery item.
-This circle will expand until it reaches the amount of items on the graph configured in KNearestNeighbors.
-This amount is reccomended to be an odd number.
-Then it will proceed to look at the items surrounding the mystery item.
-Whatever item is in the most quantity in the circle will be the mystery item.
+This algorithm chooses the closest items to the mystery item based on a user defined number called K. For example, if K is 3, it chooses the 3 closest items.
+KNN then looks at the closest items, and decides what the mystery item is.
+KNN decides type of the mystery item by looking at the closest items, and seeing which type of item is in greater quantity.
+For example, if there is 1 screw, and 2 wooden boards, KNN decides the mystery item is a wooden board.
+However, there can be some confusion, as if you increase the number (K), the next nearest items could be 2 screws, making the mystery item a screw.

 # Issue